privacysandbox/attestation/how-to-enroll.md

 -   You will enroll an origin (scheme, host name) during Aggregation Service enrollment which must be part of the same site (scheme, eTLD+1) registered via Developer Enrollment.
 -   Each Aggregation Service enrollment must include the AWS Account's ID, in which the Aggregation Service will be deployed.
 Each AWS Account may only be linked to one Aggregation Service enrollment.

-#### 4. If any ad tech registers an impression with Origin 1 www.foo.com and conversion with Origin 2 www.example.foo.com, is the attribution scoped to enrollmentID or origin?
+#### 4. If any ad tech registers an impression with Origin 1 `www.foo.com` and conversion with Origin 2 `www.example.foo.com`, is the attribution scoped to `enrollmentID` or origin?

 -   No, attribution is not allowed cross origins.
 Attribution scope is at the origin level.